-Last Updated on November 20, 2022
+Last Updated on October 23, 2024

 Do you have wild violets growing in your yard?
 Besides the fact that violets are edible, there are plenty of other reasons you’ll want to encourage these gorgeous signs of spring.
-Both the leaves and flowers have medicinal uses, plus wild violets make an excellent low-maintenance ground cover.
+Both the edible leaves and flowers have medicinal uses, plus wild violets make an excellent low-maintenance ground cover.

 There are so many reasons to love wild violets.
 When spring is in full swing, we make sure to pick plenty of the gorgeous wild violets that have colonized our edible yard.
-These lovely edible flowers aren’t just beautiful, wild violets are edible and full of nutrients to nourish your body!
+These lovely edible flowers aren’t just beautiful, wild violets are full of nutrients to nourish your body!

 Are Wild Violets Edible?

 I’ve recently discovered Virginia waterleaf, a very early wild green that’s ready for harvest long before the edible wild violets.
-You can even use creeping Charlie for food and medicine.
-Clover is edible, too!
+And once violet leaves have gotten too tough for anything but tea, tender and flavorful strawberry blite shows up, with its prolific sweet berries as a bonus.

 Catnip is another plant that can turn up in your yard, and it pairs nicely with violets and other herbs like lemon balm in a calming tea with other herbs that help promote sleep.
 It might already be growing in your garden.
 Here’s how to distinguish catnip vs catmint if you’re not sure.